Algorithm-hardware co-design of neuromorphic networks with dual memory pathways: Methods

 \subsection{Hardware baselines}

 SOTA hardware implementations of efficient long-term memory for temporal signal processing include:

 {Loihi2}~\cite{loihi2}: An end-to-end framework that enables event-based SNN training with synaptic delays on GPUs and deployment on Intel’s {Loihi2} neuromorphic chip.
-It represents the state-of-the-art in digital hardware implementations featuring synaptic delays.
+It represents the SoTA in digital hardware implementations featuring synaptic delays. {Loihi2 is not specifically optimized for synaptic delay implementation; however, to the best of our knowledge, it provides the only publicly available SoTA results for a digital implementation of SNN delays.}

 {DenRAM}~\cite{d2024denram}: An analog feed-forward SNN with dendritic compartments integrated with resistive RAM (RRAM) in 130\,nm technology, supporting both synaptic delays and weights.
-It represents the state-of-the-art analog hardware approach using memristor-based delayed synapses.
+It represents the SoTA analog hardware approach using memristor-based delayed synapses.

 {ReckOn}~\cite{reckon}: A spiking RNN processor that supports task-agnostic online learning over multi-second timescales.
-It represents the state-of-the-art in digital spiking RNN implementations.
+It represents the SoTA in digital spiking RNN implementations.

-{ElfCore}~\cite{elfcore}: A feed-forward SNN processor equipped with a local self-supervised learning engine for multilayer temporal learning without labeled inputs.
-It represents the state-of-the-art in digital hardware integrating both sparse spike and dense trace data paths.
+{ElfCore}~\cite{elfcore}: A SNN processor equipped with a local self-supervised learning engine for multilayer temporal learning without labeled inputs.
+It represents the SoTA in digital hardware integrating both sparse spike and dense trace data paths. { For the ablation study, we implemented a modified ElfCore-based architecture without operator fusion or heterogeneous operand stationarity~\cite{elfcore}. }

-\subsection{Experimental setup}
+\subsection{Experimental Setup}